 P = Cp + I + (G – T) – Sw + (X – M)

-where Cp is capitalist expenditure out of profit and Sw is worker saving out of wages.
+where Cp is capitalist expenditure and Sw is worker saving.

 To interpret this identity behaviorally, Kalecki observes that capitalists can choose what they spend but not what they earn.
 The same logic applies to other economic agents.
 Workers cannot control what they ultimately save, since their saving will depend on income.
 The government can choose what it spends but not ultimately the tax revenue it receives, since tax revenue depends on the amount of income generated in the economy.
 Lastly, the foreign sector does choose its expenditure (export demand) but not import spending, which depends on domestic income.

 The variables in the profit identity that are completely subject to choice within the domestic economy are therefore I and G. The capitalists’ choice of I and the government’s choice of G will together help to determine the level of income, which in turn will determine the endogenous variables, including P.